Old Smokey Charcoal Grill General Use & Care

 You can make the bottom grate last longer if you clean the ashes out after the grill cools.
 And don't let the ashes get wet, because they hold water making a paste that advances the tendency to rust.

-California Proposition 65: This product can expose you to chemicals such as carbon monoxide that are known to the State of California to cause cancer and birth defects or other reproductive harm.
-For more information click here and also go to www.p65warnings.ca.gov/fact-sheets/carbon-monoxide
+California Proposition 65 WARNING: Combustion byproducts produced when using this product include carbon monoxide, a chemical known to the State of California to cause birth defects or other reproductive harm.